 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outlines of the workmen?

 Use the lines on this figure to show how the square can be divided into 2 halves, 3 thirds, 6 sixths and 9 ninths.

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of this sports car?